Disability Aid Dogs

 Up to ten years ago, porcine or bovine insulin was used.
 During that time, diabetics had a good twenty minute warning that a hypo was coming on; symptoms would be shaking, heart racing, a feeling of dizziness or weakness, and we had enough time to treat the hypo before it became dangerous.
 Now, with the new insulin, there can be as few as 2 minutes warning that a hypo is happening.
 Hypo’s can happen during the day, or during the night.
 If at night, a diabetic usually wakes up due to the shaking as the body goes into shock.
 But sometimes, we don’t wake up.

 Most people can feel hypo’s coming on and have enough time to treat them.
 But many other people don’t get any warning signs, and as a person gets older, the warning signs become less obvious.
 A blood glucose reading of 3 or less indicates a hypo, and at that stage your body has already started to go into shock due to lack of sugar.
 The human brain can’t function without sugar, and so it tells the rest of the body to stop working, as a self-defence mechanism.
-So the body literally starts to shut its components shut down.
+So the body literally starts to shut its components down.
 The heart will start beating rapidly, in an effort to pump blood through the body.
 Eventually the tongue goes numb and the throat starts to close up.
 If untreated, the diabetic will go into a coma and die.
 When the insulin was changed from porcine to synthetic, many people died from hypo’s.

 There is an emergency injection a diabetic can give to stimulate the liver to release any stored glucose, but it is not guaranteed to work.
 It makes you throw up, which kind of defeats the purpose of eating sugar to reverse the hypo.